toto112358/pypack/readme.md

 To do:
 ------
-1. Add option to detect python3 version installed
+1. Add dependencies support (e.g. a python package can be dependant on another one)
-2. Add dependencies support (e.g. a python package can be dependant on another one)
+3. Add configuration file to customize install
-3. Create a .PYPACK package extention
+4. Create a .PYPACK package extention
     - Dependencies support
     - Instructions to install and/or uninstall properly
 5. Add package versionning to downgrade packages to backed-up versions